omni-us/jsonargparse/README.rst

     >>> cfg = parser.parse_args(['--cfg', '{"lev1":{"opt1":"from string 1"}}'])
     >>> cfg.lev1.opt1
     'from string 1'

+The config file could also be provided as an environment variable as explained in section :ref:`environment-variables`.
+The configuration file environment variable is the first one to be parsed.
+So any other argument provided through environment variables would override the config file one.

 A configuration file or string can also be parsed without parsing command line arguments.
 The functions for this are